Who We Are

 International Program Specialist

-Maggie, from Memphis, TN, assists in creating shipments of supplies to our international partners by capturing clinic usage, prepping inventories, and pulling supplies going out.
+Maggie, from Memphis, TN has a degree in Psychology from the University of Memphis and currently resides in Tuscaloosa, AL. She assists in creating shipments of supplies to our international partners by capturing clinic usage, prepping inventories, and pulling supplies going out.
 She loves being able to support IFL’s partners in their endeavors to make life with diabetes manageable.

 Favorite thing about working for IFL?